Internal Mould Patterns

 Full Bevel Moulds

 For this mould combination we always use a 20° bevel on the casement.
-On the frame we use either a 9°, 20° or 45° bevel.
+On the frame we use either a 9° or 20°.
 Basic non-multipoint locking ironmongery dictates that there must be a 9° bevel on the frame.
 An example of a 20° bevel on the casement and a 9° bevel on the frame can be seen in the photos below.
 The 9° bevel on the frame is only very slight and to some people it might appear too square.
 We can manufacture completely square with 0° angles on both casement and frame on request.
-There is a 10% surcharge for the BB45° mould on the frame as there is more timber needed.